 Defending an allegation of attempted murder.
-The complainant was stabbed seven times to the chest.
-Identified his lodger, the defendant, as his attacker.
+The complainant was stabbed seven times to the chest and identified his lodger, the defendant, as his attacker.
 Sean challenged the complainant’s credibility and asserted his identification was wrong and he had been attacked by someone else.
 The defendant was acquitted

 8 defendants aged between 14-16 accused of attempted murder and wounding with intent in two knife attacks in East London.
 Acting as prosecution junior during five week trial.
 Dealt with bad character applications and two day sentencing hearing - both complicated by the age of the defendants all of whom were convicted.

 News story here

-Defending attempted murder allegation deriving from group knife attack in night club.
-Ran a series of legal arguments as to admissibility of forensic and medical evidence that ensured that in due course the prosecution offered no evidence on the attempted murder and accepted a plea to ABH with the defendant receiving a non-custodial sentence.
-Sheffield Crown Court.
+Defending an attempted murder allegation deriving from a group knife attack in a night club.
+Sean ran a series of legal arguments as to the admissibility of forensic and medical evidence that ensured that in due course the prosecution offered no evidence on the attempted murder and accepted a plea to ABH with the defendant receiving a non-custodial sentence.

 Charged with murder, Smith was the only one of five defendants to be acquitted after a five-week trial.
-Sean’s cross-examination of the prosecution’s cell site expert helped undermine the case.
+Sean’s cross-examination of the prosecution’s cell site expert helped undermine the prosecution's case.
 Earlier, in the Divisional Court, Sean had successfully challenged a decision to refuse bail.